 Landscape architects plan out the planting of flowers, bushes, trees and other greenery to create attractive and functional outdoor spaces.
 Although landscape architects typically need to earn at least a bachelor's degree, earning an associate's degree can be a way to net an entry-level position in the field.
 Read about 2-year degree programs and how they work, as well as job options and how to advance your education.
-Schools offering Landscape Design degrees can also be found in these popular choices.

 What Will I Learn in Landscape Architecture Associate's Degree Programs?